col-in-coding/Tensorrt-CV/README.md

 But in some cases, there may have operator-unsupport issues (like grid_sampler) and not all operations are good for gpu (like inversing).

 # Tensorrt Plugin
-Current Repo is aligned with Tensorrt OSS plugin.
-Folders included: cmake, include, third_party, plugin
+Current Repo is based on Tensorrt OSS, which consists of plugin, parsers and samples.
+Parsers and samples are removed in this repo, and plugins are going to build in seperated shared libraries.

 # Build the plugins